 Every year, we decide where to direct the funds.
 The first year, JDRF was the beneficiary.
 The second year, we decided to help the clinic that was instrumental in helping us and our son Lukas understand, learn, manage, function and progress with this disease.
-The 2020 Ride will also benefit the Youth Diabetic Clinic at the Royal Victoria Regional Health Centre.
-All funds raised in the 2021 Ride will be directed to the Youth Diabetic Clinic of the Royal Victoria Regional Health Centre.
+The 2020 Ride benefitted the Youth Diabetic Clinic at the Royal Victoria Regional Health Centre.
+The 2021 Ride directs funds to the same clinic again.

 In honour of the 100th anniversary of the discovery of insulin, we are eliminating the registration fee and replacing it with a $100.00 entrance fee that will be a direct charitable donation to the Youth Diabetic Clinic at the Royal Victoria Regional Health Centre and eligible for a tax receipt.
 As we are trying to raise funds, this amount is a minimum entry fee and participants can elect to donate more at their discretion.
 It eliminates the request we have had in the past for participants to fundraise individually.

 - Volunteers will guide you to the parking lot.

 - We are allowed entry to the chalet but here are the requirements:

 - Proof of double vaccination no later than September 12th.

 - If not double vaccinated or later then the 12th, proof of negative Covid test after September 24th.

 - Your ID.

 - Registration is inside with the above requirements.
 If you do not have the above requirement, you will be registered outside the main door of the chalet.

 - Masks are optional outside unless you are unvaccinated then it is mandatory at all times unless cycling on the road.